scottwallacesh/concourse-terraform/README.md

 - if you need to provide the state from a concourse input, you can use the optional input `state-input-dir`

-	e.g. for a resource named `terraform-state`:
+	e.g. for a state resource named `terraform-state`:

 	```yaml
 	- task: terraform-plan